zio/zio/docs/guides/migrate/migration-guide.md

 ### Custom Runtime for Mixed Applications

-In ZIO 2.x, to create a custom runtime in mixed applications we combine all the layers that do our customization and then perform the `Runtime.unsafeFromLayer` operation:
+In ZIO 2.x, to create a custom runtime in mixed applications we combine all the layers that do our customization and then perform the `Runtime.unsafe.fromLayer` operation:

 ```scala mdoc:compile-only
 import zio._